-- Call toll free 1-800-652-VOTE (8683) within the USA, US territories & Canada any time on a touch tone telephone.
-There is NO CHARGE to you for the call. - Follow the instructions provided by the recorded message.
+- Call toll free 1-800-652-VOTE (8683) within the USA, US territories & Canada any time on a touch tone telephone. - Follow the instructions provided by the recorded message

 Using a black ink pen, mark your votes with an X as shown in this example.
 Please do not write outside the designated areas.